 Must this conversion experience or salvation occur within the Christian paradigm?
 I.e., must everyone “call upon the name of Jesus to be saved”?
 Certainly there are those who preach that dogma, denying even the possibility of universalism.
 I think that is an unnecessarily limited reading of Christian Scripture and seems to limit ridiculously the companionship for God.
 Rationally, it seems absurd: similarly to the argument for reincarnation but on a one-lifetime-only scale, why would God create humanity for companionship but limit its possibility to a tiny fraction of the world’s population?

 Again, theologians claim “the mystery of God”.
 (On a side note: my experience with fundamentalist thinkers is that they will claim “mystery” whenever they come up against an irreconcilable tangent of their own doctrine rather than struggle through it.)
 I’m content with mystery as long as it is mystery that leads one into greater communion with the Divine and greater service of humanity.
 For me, a doctrine of universalism, either through reincarnation or otherwise, makes me much more aware of grace, gives me a deeper appreciation of my God, and a wider capacity to love my fellow man.
-For me, a doctrine of “born-again Christianity” as the only means of “salvation” lead to a sense of elitism, prejudice, and hypocrisy and a condescension and patronization of those I considered “unsaved”.
+As I see it, a doctrine of “born-again Christianity” as the only means of “salvation” lead to a sense of elitism, prejudice, and hypocrisy, and a condescension and patronization of those I considered “unsaved”.

 In my final analysis, the measure of Truth for any person is how well it encourages that person to Love God and Love Neighbor.
 Regardless of how the Truth is articulated, whether in language of universalism or exclusion, if it draws the follower into a place of more Love, then it is Truth.
 If, no matter how it is articulated, a doctrine causes hate and discontent among followers, then it is evil.